SystemsApproach/private5g/core.rst

 * **Quality Enforcement Rules (QERs):** Instructs the UPF to guarantee a minimum amount of bandwidth and to enforce a bandwidth cap.
-These parameters are specified by per-UE / per-direction / per-class basis.
+These parameters are specified on a per-UE / per-direction / per-class basis.
 The CP installs and removes QERs when a device attaches and detaches, respectively, and modifies them according to operator-defined events, such as when the network becomes more or